marimell09/learning-node-bootcamp/README.md

-# THis is Mariana Mello implementation of the Jona's Complete Bootcamp 2020 for Node, Mongo and Express on Udemy.
+# THis is Mariana Mello implementation of the Jonas's Complete Bootcamp 2020 for Node, Mongo and Express on Udemy.

+The code can be found in the Starter folder of each section.

 Following, is the official Read Me.